dwalraven21/dwalraven21.github.io/the_perfect_cocktail/README.md

 and
 <a href="https://unsplash.com/@foodbymars" >Alison Marras</a>

 I used data from <a href="https://www.thecocktaildb.com/api.php" >The Cocktail DB API</a>, which contains recipes and photos for hundreds of cocktails and allows for filter by type of liquor, which was essential for this project.
 For their Patreon supporters, this API also has an option for filtering by multiple ingredients at once.
-If I wanted to improve this app in the future, I might contribute, so as to have access to this feature.
+If I wanted to improve this website in the future, I might contribute, so as to have access to this feature.
 I would then allow the user to select favorite ingredients in addition to favorite liquor.

 ## Usage